Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 More housing options are needed by Minneapolis and St. Paul communities, but only 3% of land between the two cities is undeveloped.
 Developing housing along the Green Line maximizes land use, with 99% of new housing along Metro Transit lines being multifamily units with five or more apartments.
 This development allows us to get the most use of our land and keep communities connected.

 Housing can be expensive, which is a problem faced by many residents near the METRO Green Line.
-This is why 16% of residential units added along the Green Line in 2022 are designated as affordable housing.
+This is why 16% of residential units added along the Green Line through 2023 are designated as affordable housing.
 This means that economically disadvantaged residents along the Green Line not only have affordable access to jobs, homes, business and communities, but also more affordable housing options.

 Businesses have the opportunity to grow.